ROH World Championship

-The ROH World Championship is a professional wrestling world championship created and promoted by Ring of Honor (ROH).
+The ROH World Championship is a men's professional wrestling world championship created and promoted by the American promotion Ring of Honor (ROH).
 It is considered the most prestigious title in the promotion.
+In addition to being in ROH, the championship is also occasionally defended on All Elite Wrestling's (AEW) programs, as AEW and ROH are both owned by Tony Khan.
 The current champion is Bandido, who is in his second reign.
-In addition to being in ROH, the championship is also defended on All Elite Wrestling's (AEW) programs, as AEW and ROH are both owned by Tony Khan.
+He won the title by defeating Chris Jericho in a Title vs. Mask match at AEW Dynasty on April 6, 2025.

+Established on June 22, 2002, the inaugural champion was Low Ki.
+When the title is jointly held with the AEW Continental Championship and the Strong Openweight Championship of the American branch of partner promotion New Japan Pro-Wrestling, the three titles together make up the American Triple Crown Championship, also referred to as the Continental Crown; as of March 2024, this has only happened once.